 Depression is also getting more scrutiny these days with acetylcholine.

-In this case, it's a question of too much acetylcholine, especially in the prefrontal cortex.
+In this case, it's a question of heightened or imbalanced acetylcholine, especially in the prefrontal cortex.

 Consistent with a role for increased ACh signaling in affective disorders in humans, clinical trials have suggested that blockade of either mAChRs (Furey and Drevets, 2006; Furey et al., 2010) or nAChRs (George et al., 2008; Shytle et al., 2002) can decrease symptoms of depression.